 Several methods can be used for genetic testing:

 - Molecular genetic tests study single genes or short lengths of DNA to identify variations or mutations that lead to a genetic disorder.

-- Biochemical genetic tests study the amount or activity level of proteins; abnormalities in either can indicate changes to the DNA that result in a genetic disorder.
+- Biochemical, genetic tests study the amount or activity level of proteins; abnormalities in either can indicate changes to the DNA that result in a genetic disorder.

 Genetic testing is voluntary.
 Because testing has benefits as well as limitations and risks, the decision about whether to be tested is a personal and complex one.
 A geneticist or genetic counselor can help by providing information about the pros and cons of the test and discussing the social and emotional aspects of testing.

 The algorithms are created by looking at the DNA sequences of other patients with similar DNA sequences and receptor structure, looking at data as to how well they responded to particular medications, and which medication they have had side effects too.
-This information is used to predict which medications you are likely to respond well to, and if there are any medications you may be at risk of having an adverse reaction to.
+This information is used to predict which drugs you are likely to respond well to, and if there are any medications, you may be at risk of having an adverse reaction to.

 It is important to note that response to medication is multifactorial, and genetic testing is used with regards to giving us more information but is not one hundred percent accurate.
-We still need to deny on clinical presentation, history, and response to past treatments as the most important factor in our decision making.
+We still need to deny on clinical presentation, history, and response to past treatments as the essential factor in our decision making.

 Indications for genetic testing include if a patient has failed trials of medication before, if a patient cannot decide what medication they wish to start, or if they want the information.